 Key takeaways from the 2020 LesbiansWhoTech Pride Summit

-At this historic moment, the Black Lives Matter movement is sparking worldwide action.
-B2B businesses are asking how to transform as organizations and individuals in order to be real, sustainable contributors to change.
+Today, businesses are asking how to transform as diverse and inclusive organizations and individuals in order to be real, sustainable contributors of change.

 At the end of June, the LesbiansWhoTech Pride Summit provided insight into just that.
 Their Pride Summit explored immediate applications for how businesses can claim responsibility and accountability and lean into this unprecedented moment.